Relationship of Donald Trump and Jeffrey Epstein: Other exchanges

+Following the publication of a December 2018 article on the Miami Herald which stated that Trump's labor secretary had negotiated Epstein's plea deal, an unidentified person told Epstein that "they're really just trying to take down Trump and doing whatever they can to do that".
+Epstein replied with "yes thx. its [sic] wild. because [sic] i [sic] am the one able to take him down."
 Epstein invited an alleged sexual abuse victim to his Paris apartment in late 2017.
-The person, whose name was redacted by House Democrats, wrote to him "I m at the door but I will wait for my time.. i don’t want to come early to find Trump in your house" with two laughing emojis.
+The person, whose name was redacted by House Democrats, wrote to him "I m [sic] at the door but I will wait for my time.. i [sic] don't want to come early to find Trump in your house" with two laughing emojis.
 Trump was in the United States at the time of the exchange.

 Political ramifications

 Trump's relationship with Epstein received significant media attention in 2025 due to the unwillingness of the Trump administration to release files relating to Epstein, despite Trump's earlier promises to do so during the 2024 campaign.
 Trump received significant amounts of blowback from the media, the public, and even many of his supporters for this decision.
 While Trump has attempted to distance himself from Epstein and downplay their association, some of the MAGA movement's most fervent supporters grew increasingly vocal in demanding the release of Epstein-related files, leading to visible fractures within his support base.

-After U.S. Attorney General Pam Bondi and other Trump officials had for months teased the imminent release of incendiary information (the "Jeffrey Epstein client list") from FBI records of the investigation into Epstein's sex trafficking operation, Bondi stated in a memo released in July 2025 that there was no evidence that Epstein had such a list or that he had blackmailed prominent individuals.
+After U.S. attorney general Pam Bondi and other Trump officials had for months teased the imminent release of incendiary information (the "Jeffrey Epstein client list") from FBI records of the investigation into Epstein's sex trafficking operation, Bondi stated in a memo released in July 2025 that there was no evidence that Epstein had such a list or that he had blackmailed prominent individuals.
 The memo also confirmed that Epstein had committed suicide while in custody.
 The announcement caused an uproar among some of Trump's most fervent supporters who had bought into the conspiracy theory that Epstein was at the center of "a cabal of powerful men and celebrities, largely Democrats" and that the government had covered it up.
 In social media posts, Trump said the continuing demands for release of the files were a hoax perpetrated by Democrats, and that his supporters pressing for release were "stupid", "foolish", and "past supporters".

 Deputy Attorney General Todd Blanche met with Maxwell on July 24 and 25, 2025 at the U.S. attorney's office in Tallahassee.
 Maxwell told Blanche (according to the transcript released a month later) that Trump and Epstein were not "close friends", contradicting Epstein previously stating he was Trump's closest friend.